Compare and Find the Best Checking Accounts for January 2026

 Can I have multiple checking accounts?

 Yes, you can have multiple checking accounts, even at different banks.
 This can be useful for budgeting or separating personal and business finances.
+The "soft switching" trend shows 52% of new accounts are additional rather than replacement accounts.

 What's the average interest rate for a checking account?